EmanuelButoiGit/football-simulator/README.md

 It would be nice in the future to add different colors to individuals to see exactly which individuals are in that team. <br>
 I did add a short population and duration of time because of limited time. <br>
-It would be also interesting to scale it for more players more tactics, more attributes and to fix formations. <br>
+It would be also interesting to scale the project (to add more players, more tactics, more attributes and to fix formations). <br><br>
-A complex algorithm because of the tournament logic. <br>

 ## 💡 Conclusion